dgageot/dockercon16/README.md

 The same application that ran on you machine now runs in the Cloud on a shared Swarm.

+## What do explore in this step

+1. You can check that consul is correctly running, by checking the numbers of nodes it runs
+  * Find the Consul server ip by running : `docker-machine ip kv`
+  * Then point your browser to `http://{consul-server-ip}/:8500/ui/#/dc1/kv/docker/nodes/`

+2. You can try to scale the numbers of `words-java` nodes and see how the dispatcher react.
+  * Add 4 more `words-java` node by issuing `docker-compose scale words-java=4`.
+  * You have now 5 words-java containers.
+Check their numbers with `docker-compose ps`
+  * Point your browser to the web container on the swarm cluster, don't forget the container can run anywhere on the swarm cluster.
+You'll find the correct ip/port by issuing `docker-compose port web 80`.
+You'll likely see the differents words coming from differents `word-java` ip.
+  * Start `docker-compose logs -f` and refresh your browser, pay attention to the logs from the dispatcher.

 ## How is that possible?

 If you compare [docker-compose-v2.yml](docker-compose-v2.yml) and [docker-compose-v3.yml](docker-compose-v3.yml)